 To decide which combination of tool usage is most suitable, the exposure points for each tool as a result of using the tool for half its daily use may be fed into Table 3 below.
 We have:

 |Hedge Trimmer + Chainsaw

 |Chainsaw + Brush Saw

 |306 + 153 = 459

 Table 3 – Tool combinations with Total Exposure points

 Preference should be given to the Chainsaw/Mower and Hedge Trimmer/Brush Saw combinations since these are slightly lower than any other combinations.
 In other words, the Mower operator should swap roles with the Chainsaw operator when half the exposure durations have been reached for both tools.
 The same principle will apply regarding the Hedge Trimmer and Brush Saw combination.
-None of the operators will now be subjected to vibration above the ELV.
+None of the operators will now be subjected to vibration above the ELV, however note the following:

 A good risk assessment should take into consideration the possibility of recommending organisational changes such as ‘job rotation’ as part of the hierarchy of vibration control, if the vibration magnitude cannot be practicably reduced.

 A free guide to conducting a hand arm vibration (HAV) risk assessment is available for download.
 It explains, amongst other things, when you should carry one out, and what constitutes a competent risk assessment.
 Click here to receive it.